metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 ## Disabling password logins

 > **Avoid locking yourself out of your Metabase!** Turning off password logins applies to all Metabase accounts, _including your Metabase admin account_.
-We recommend that you keep password authentication **enabled**.
+We recommend that you keep password authentication **enabled** until you have verified you can log in with your admin account using SSO.

 To _require_ people to log in with SSO, disable password authentication from **Admin settings** > **Authentication**.
 Turn off the **Enable Password Authentication** toggle.